marcelbittrich/asteroidsGame/README.md

 - [ ] Make a fun game!
 - [ ] Add bigger asteroids
 - [ ] Add shots to split or destoy astroids
-- [ ] Make them all move and spwan at random positions
+- [ ] Make them all move and spawn at random positions
 - [ ] Add collectable items
 - [ ] Seperate calculation from framerate
 - [ ] Add score and menu